prpole/columbia_orals/polefrone_preoral_b2.md

 ---
 ---

+###Introduction

 If our only sources were political novelists like Frank Norris, Charlotte Perkins Gilman, and Henry Roth, we might reasonably conclude that to live between the turn of the century and the Depression was to be forever engaged in a frantic, claustrophobic search for the lost frontier.
-Norris's McTeague bursts out of a world crowded with drawing rooms, in which "nature is cosey, intimate, small, and homelike, like a good-natured housewife," and arrives triumphantly where the "entire region is untamed...a vast, unconquered brute of the Philocene epoch, savage, sullen, and magnificently indifferent to men" (209).
+Norris's McTeague bursts out of a world crowded with drawing rooms, in which "nature is cosey, intimate, small, and homelike, like a good-natured housewife," and arrives doggedly to a land where the "entire region is untamed...a vast, unconquered brute of the Philocene epoch, savage, sullen, and magnificently indifferent to men" (209).
 In a neat, perhaps deliberate inversion some fifteen years later, Gilman creates a new kind of frontier for her male protagonists.
 Where the "savage" wilderness is replaced with precisely the "small," "homelike" natural world in which a combination of natural impediments and intentional population control prevent the all-female society from growing beyond a certain scale or population---and it is implied that this limitation causally prevents that savagery itself from developing.
 The commitment to or rejection of expansionism is reflected in the conception of the space itself, and more specifically how human communities interact with their natural environments.

-Whatever these two examples might suggest, the presence of something resembling "nature" or wilderness need not always define the search for the frontier.
-It is just as present in the motivations of the endless wave of immigrants landing in the densely packed and distinctly natureless apartment blocks of New York City in 1907.
+And yet whatever these two examples might suggest, the presence of something resembling "nature" or wilderness need not always define the search for the frontier.
+As a conceptual space, it is just as active in driving the endless wave of immigrants landing in the densely packed and distinctly natureless apartment blocks of Henry Roth's New York City in 1907.
 The geographical frontier was lost long before they arrived---declared dead in the preamble to the 1890 census (Turner 199).
-But despite the utter absence of its natural and geographic instantiations, the frontier exists for Roth's immigrants as a necessary commitment to invent new social formations that mediate between their existing cultural identity and material conditions of life that are entirely alien to them.
+But despite the utter absence of its natural and geographic instantiations, the frontier exists for Roth's immigrants as a necessary commitment to adapt their existing social formations in such a way that they mediate between their existing cultural identity and the alien material conditions of their new life.

 Population density, and the concomitant changes in the material conditions of sustenance and production, define the difference between the frontier as it